Knowledge Base

 GDPR required

 When GDPR is required, it means that certain actions, such as agreeing to terms or providing consent for data processing, must be completed before you can proceed.
-In simple terms, it ensures that your personal data is protected according to strict rules, and you can’t move forward without acknowledging or accepting these terms.
+In simple terms, it ensures that your personal data is protected according to strict rules, and you can’t move forward without acknowledging or accepting these terms on web app.

 Attendee GDPR log